bring/hedwig/README.md

 In development, the docs will live reload.
 It is recommended to always develop the components within the documentation.

-The documentation is **atuo-deployed** to Heroku [https://hedwig-docs.herokuapp.com](https://hedwig-docs.herokuapp.com) when pushed to master.
+The documentation is **auto-deployed** to Heroku [https://hedwig-docs.herokuapp.com](https://hedwig-docs.herokuapp.com) when pushed to master.

 ## Guidelines
 - All components should do one thing, and do that thing well.